phizaz/nofold-ssl/README.md

 * `pca_normalize_bitscore.py` – run PCA on the combined bitscore file, after that run the Z-normalization.
 * `cluster_semi_label_propagation.py` – first step clustering using label propagation options are `--kernel` can be either "knn" or "rbf" `--nn` is the number of nearest neighbors for knn kernel `--gamma` is the gamma for rbf kernel.
 * `cluster_refinement_further_seprataion.py` – last step clustering this further refines the clusters by separating, by local inter-cluster distance , and merging many times. `--C` is a parameter that multiplies the local inter-cluster distance, if this number is high the separating phase will not work really hard (number of clusters is lower).

+## Digging Deeper
+Since, NoFold-SSL is a semi-supervised clustering algorithm.
+It needs initial labeled seeds, which we have collected from Rfam database targeting only the "seed" sequences of each family.
+However, to transform all of them into the euclidean space is a time-taking process.
+We have managed to do only ~70% of all the families (and counting).

+If you find yourself in a need of more seed "coverage", you can do the transformation yourself using a script `src/score_and_normalize_rfam_seed.py` which takes `--cpus` the number of cpu cores to be used, `--begin` the start family to be transformed can be something like `RF01900`.

+All the seed sequences can be found in `Rfam-seed/db`. `*.db` files are the raw sequences.
+The transformed sequences should be in files with an extension `*.bitscore`.